lad338/wallet-app/README.md

 The prerequisite of the provided scripts require docker and docker-compose installed and ports 8080 and 27017 available.
 For the initial build and start up, please use `sh initial_run.sh` The script will start up a mongoDB and the Spring Boot server.
-As we will need to use transaction in the server, master and salves of mongoDB is required.
+As we will need to use transaction in the server, master and slaves of mongoDB is required.
 However, in local environment, a single mongo instance is created, and the script is used to mimic the aforementioned situation with one instance only.
 The `initial_run.sh` is only required for the first run.
 Future startups after shall only require `docker-compose up`.
-The server successfully starts up with the server log of `Started WalletApplication in x.xxx seconds` `Ctrl + C` shall stop the backend.
+The server successfully starts up with the server log of `Started WalletApplication in x.xxx seconds`.
+`Ctrl + C` shall stop the backend.
 As for any coding updates, use `docker-compose build` to rebuild the docker images.